Global Tree Initiative and Woodland Project

 Many people have expressed their interest in being involved with tree planting projects and Jamyang Leeds has now joined The Global Tree Initiative (GTI) which was launched at the beginning of 2020 by Osel Hita with the aim of planting 100,000 trees worldwide as an offering for the long life of His Holiness the Dalai Lama and Lama Zopa Rinpoche – this goal has now been upgraded to 1 million trees

-For more information please visit the GTI Facebook page – to sponsor a tree now click here.
+For more information please visit the GTI Website or Facebook page – to sponsor a tree now click here.

-Remarkably, within days of this happening we were offered a wonderful opportunity to be involved in an exciting new woodland project near Summerbridge in Nidderdale in collaboration with local wildlife organisation ‘Make-it-Wild’ https://www.makeitwild.co.uk/ A new area of woodland is being planted this Autumn with a mix of native deciduous trees on a five-acre site.
+Remarkably, within days of this happening we were offered a wonderful opportunity to be involved in an exciting new woodland project near Summerbridge in Nidderdale in collaboration with local wildlife organisation ‘Make-it-Wild’ https://www.makeitwild.co.uk.
+A new area of woodland is being planted this Autumn with a mix of native deciduous trees on a five-acre site.
 Jamyang Leeds has very kindly been offered the opportunity to plant a self-contained copse within this area that can be part of GTI and so dedicated to the long life of His Holiness the Dalai Lama and Lama Zopa Rinpoche.
-The purchase of the land is imminent and the site will take approximately 5,000 trees – the number we sponsor and plant is very flexible so this has the potential to be a significant environmental project for Jamyang Leeds.
+The site will take approximately 5,000 trees – the number we sponsor and plant is very flexible so this has the potential to be a significant environmental project for Jamyang Leeds.
 We’re most appreciative to Make-it-Wild for giving us this opportunity.

 If you would like to be involved with this project as a volunteer, or to find out other ways you can be involved with the Global Tree Initiative please contact Rowena on firstname.lastname@example.org.
 Also please contact Rowena if you know of any other tree/environmental projects we may be able to participate in especially in the Leeds area.
 Thank you!